jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/updates/updates.md

 Updating the AFC-Klipper-Add-On is a simple process that can be done through the `install-afc.sh` script.

+!!!warning

+    Do **NOT** use the Moonraker update functionality to update the `AFC-Klipper-Add-On` software.
+It will not run the necessary update scripts and may cause issues with your installation.

 !!!note

     If your AFC-Klipper-Add-On is < 1.0.20 (Any version prior to 15 Jun 2025), you should run a `git pull` in the